The Amazing World of Gumball season 1: Critical reception

 Tyler Foster of DVD Talk gave the first season a lukewarm review.
 In reviewing the first DVD volume, he praised the "knockout" visuals but felt the animation was "relatively simple, even when it's going exaggerated for a gag."
 He was weary of the morals presented in the premiere, and found the comedy throughout the volume "anemic".
 He criticized the lack of extra features on the disk, saying the single character gallery "was so anemic I can't even give it half a star."
 DVD Verdict reviewer Paul Pritchard gave the first volume 88 out of 100.
 He praised the season for its visuals, which he felt complemented the series' "anarchic nature".
 He stated that while the moral lessons aimed toward family audiences, he stated that, "in something of a twist, such lessons are completely lost on Gumball and his pals—something I personally took great delight in."
 However, he wrote that the lack of a selection extras was "pretty poor."
 Mac McEntire of the same website also applauded the season's visuals but stated "laughs are hit or miss", and that the randomness of the humor was "its biggest detriment"; he gave the second volume 75 out of 100.
 Nancy Basile of About.com favored "The Ghost" out of the third DVD volume; she praised the series as a "smart, fast-paced, hilarious cartoon."

+Episodes

+These episodes are listed in their original broadcast order with their streaming episode numbers mentioned.
+Notably, the complete series DVD release lists "The End/The DVD" to be the first episode, even though the streaming release lists it as the finale to the season.